 7 Screenwriting Tips and Tricks for Beginners

-Now that you have your framework lined up, it’s time to dive deeper into what it takes to write a script.
+Now that you have your framework lined up, it’s time to dive deeper into what it takes to write the final draft of a script.
 Below are 7 script writing tips that will help you when writing your first draft.

 1. Do Some Homework and Play to Your Strengths